Alexander enjoys a burgeoning reputation in his two core areas of practice: commercial litigation and employment law.

 Recent cases include:

 Alexander is an experienced advocate at an appellate level.
-He has acted for clients in the Privy Council (led by Adam Solomon), the Court of Appeal and the EAT.
+He has appeared in the Privy Council twice (led by Adam Solomon and Stuart Ritchie Q.C. respectively), in the Court of Appeal and in the EAT.

 Alexander is a contributor toTermination of Employmentand co-author, with Georgina Wolfe, ofThe Path to Pupillage, now in its third edition.